chevcast/holdem-bot/README.md

 **`$bankroll [user]`**
 _(Channel or DM)_
-Show a user's bankroll.
+Show a user's bankrolls.
 > **`--user <@mention>`**
-> @mention a user to show their bankroll.
+> @mention a user to show their bankrolls.
 Defaults to yourself if no user is mentioned.

 **`$create`**
 _(Channel Only)_